Did you know that acne (acne vulgaris) is estimated to affect around 9.4% of the entire world?

 - Does the mask provide a “real” combination treatment?

 Some LED face masks only have 28 LED lights, while others have 100+ LEDs.
 As a general rule of thumb, the more LED lights there are, the faster you’ll see results.

 Additionally, it’s essential to know that all light isn’t created equal.
 Any light between 620 to 750nm, for example, is considered red.
 However, research studies indicate that 660nm wavelength red light is best for treating acne [6, 8].

 Lastly, as shown in countless clinical studies, combination red and blue light therapy treatment works best for getting rid of acne.
 Many LED face masks promote themselves as being a “7-in-1 treatment.”
 In this case, more is not better.
 There’s still not enough evidence to suggest if other colors beyond red and blue effectively treat acne.
 So, why pay for something that has yet to be proven to work?

 Additionally, many of these masks only allow you to pick one color at a time, so it’s not really a combination treatment.
-You’ll want to find a LED face mask (such as the one below) that allows you to have both red and blue light at the same time.
+You’ll want to find a LED face mask that allows you to have both red and blue light at the same time.